Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

 \subsubsection{Within-subject design}

-For task instance complexity, the design is within-subject and repeated-measures.
-We selected two distinct graph analytical tasks as to not inhibit generalizability, as compared to one task~\cite{purchase2012experimental}.
-Introducing more tasks is, however, difficult due to the onset of discomfort after prolonged HMD use, e.\,g., in novice users, and in line with prior studies~\cite{cordeil2016immersive}.
-The number of instances per task is feasible, such that a procedure lasts around an hour~\cite{rebenitsch2021estimating}, with no breaks for the sake of controllability.
-A participant gives $25$ answers:~$12$ instances of each task, plus one control instance.

-We counterbalance task order and randomize task instances.
-Randomization of task instances is performed based on answer value and after controlling graph properties.
-Between-subject participants are then paired to solve the same task instances.
-Pairing helps narrow differences to the group type.
+For task instance complexity as our second independent variable, the design is within-subject and repeated-measures.
+We selected two distinct graph tasks as to not inhibit generalizability compared to a single task~\cite{purchase2012experimental}.
+Introducing more tasks is, however, difficult due to the onset of discomfort during prolonged HMD use.
+This is especially true for novice users and in line with prior studies~\cite{cordeil2016immersive}.
+The number of instances per task is selected such that a procedure lasts around an hour~\cite{rebenitsch2021estimating}, with no breaks for the sake of con\-trol\-la\-bil\-i\-ty.
+Each participant gives $25$ answers:~$12$ instances of each task plus one control instance.
+We counterbalance the order of the tasks and randomize the task instances.
+The randomization of task instances is performed using the answer value and after controlling for graph properties.